-Pursuant to the Listing Rules issued by the Listing Authority, Main Street Complex p.l.c. should endeavour to adopt the Code of Principles of Good Corporate Governance contained in Appendix 5.1 to Chapter 5 of the Listing Rules (the "Code").
+As a company having its entire issued share capital listed and traded on the Official List of the Malta Stock Exchange, Main Street Complex p.l.c. (the "company") is subject to the Listing Rules issued by the Listing Authority (the "Listing Rules").
+Pursuant to the Listing Rules, the company should endeavour to adopt the Code of Principles of Good Corporate Governance contained in Appendix 5.1 to Chapter 5 of the Listing Rules (the "Code").
 In terms of Listing Rule 5.94, the company hereby reports on the extent of its adoption of the principles of the Code for the financial year being reported upon.

-The company acknowledges that the Code does not dictate or prescribe mandatory rules, but recommends principles of good practice.
+The company acknowledges that the Code does not dictate or prescribe mandatory rules but recommends principles of good practice.
 However, the Directors strongly believe that such practices are generally in the best interests of the company and its shareholders and that compliance with the principles of good corporate governance is not only expected by investors but also evidences the Directors' and the company's commitment to a high standard of good governance.

-The Board of Directors (the "Board") has carried out a review of the company's compliance with the Code for the financial year being reported upon.
+The Board of Directors of the company (the "Board") has carried out a review of the company's compliance with the Code for the financial year being reported upon.